 A better experience means more time on site, more page views, and increased opportunities for ads to perform effectively.
 Clean layouts and well-spaced ads are also more likely to pass Google’s Core Web Vitals tests, which help with SEO and ranking.

 On the other hand, Sevio Ad Manager allows publishers to apply frequency caps per placement, per user, or per time interval.
-You can show fewer ads, but make each count more, keeping users and advertisers happy.
+You can show fewer ads while making each ad count more, keeping users and advertisers happy.

 Moreover, smart frequency control is a key part of long-term revenue growth.
 It protects the user journey while ensuring high-quality ad impressions.